+b.
+Personal economic situation

+Current Current Durable Durable

+personal sit. personal sit. goods goods

-Current personal sit./ Retail Current personal sit./ Employment Durable goods/ Retail Durable goods/ Dur. goods
+/ Retail / Employment / Retail / Dur. goods

 Nowcast RMSE 0.996 1.030 0.990 0.998

 59 obs.
 SM better 60.5% 48.8% 62.8% 44.2%

 1M ahead RMSE 0.989 0.991 0.983 0.987

 58 obs.
 SM better 54.8% 50.0% 61.9% 83.3%

 3M ahead RMSE 1.021 0.531 1.017 1.056

 56 obs.
 SM better 52.5% 65.0% 52.5% 50.0%

 6M ahead RMSE 1.021 0.477 1.016 0.932

 53 obs.
 SM better 51.4% 70.3% 51.4% 59.5%

 1Y ahead RMSE 0.885 0.479 0.884 0.921

 47 obs.
 SM better 64.5% 77.4% 67.7% 51.6%

 Measured by the RMSE, the models that include the consumer survey generally forecast better than the simple AR, especially when predictions are for three or more months ahead, even though there are a couple of exceptions.
 For nowcasting and one month ahead forecasting the results are mostly favorable for the ADL models, although often the differences are not statistically significant.
-All in all, the evidence presented in this sub-section suggests that the Chilean consumer survey does contain some useful information for forecasting activity indicators, in particular for longer horizons.
+All in all, the evidence presented in this subsection suggests that the Chilean consumer survey does contain some useful information for forecasting activity indicators, in particular for longer horizons.

+3.2.3.
 The informational content in individual questions

 As mentioned earlier, there are additional questions in the Chilean consumer survey, which are not included in the IPEC calculation, about business economic situation, expected employment, expected inflation, family economic situation, purchase of goods for the household, purchase of a house and purchase of a car.
-The exercise in this sub-section studies the usefulness of these questions to predict the following economic variables: GDP, inflation, retail activity, supermarket sales, new house sales and new car sales; the variables referred to in the questions or the ones that are closest to in case of more general formulated questions.
+The exercise in this subsection studies the usefulness of these questions to predict the following economic variables: GDP, inflation, retail activity, supermarket sales, new house sales and new car sales; the variables referred to in the questions or the ones that are closest to in case of more general formulated questions.

-Figure 6 presents the cross correlations of the indices of the additional question and the corresponding economic indicators, separated into questions referring to the current situation and questions about expectations.
-Figure 6A shows that the question regarding business economic situations has the highest correlation with GDP for all horizons, with a relatively stable coefficient around 0.6 for past and present GDP, and then decreasing for its leads.
+Figure 6 presents the cross correlations of the indices of the additional question and the corresponding economic indicators, separated into questions referred to the current situation and questions about expectations.
+Figure 6a shows that the question regarding business economic situations has the highest correlation with GDP for all horizons, with a relatively stable coefficient around 0.6 for past and present GDP, and then decreasing for its leads.

 Although somewhat lower, the purchase of household goods index also presents a similar path of correlations with supermarket sales, around 0.4 for past and present values and decreasing for leads of sales.
 The other indices for current situation - purchase of house or car - have lower and more volatile correlations across horizons.
-On the other hand, figure 6B shows an initially increasing correlation coefficient for expected values of employment, with a peak around 0.5-0.6 with the sevenmonths-ahead employment rate.
-The expected family's (or household's) economic situation correlation with GDP is increasing, with a peak, also around 0.5, for longer horizons.
-Finally, expected inflation shows a similar path but with higher correlation coefficients for shorter horizons, reaching 0.7 with the onemonth-ahead inflation rate.
+On the other hand, figure 6b shows an initially increasing correlation coefficient for expected values of employment, with a peak around 0.5-0.6 with the seven-months-ahead employment rate.
+The expected family's (o household's) economic situation correlation with GDP is increasing, with a peak, also around 0.5, for the longer horizons.
+Finally, expected inflation shows a similar path but with higher correlation coefficients for shorter horizons, reaching 0.7 with the one-month-ahead inflation rate.

-Consumer survey: Cross correlation coefficient with other questions
+Figure 6.
+Consumer survey: Cross correlation coefficient with other questions a.
+Current situation